ihsanktmr/magazin/README.md

 • Search and show magazine pdf that contains content of any kind of subject and being published monthly. <br>
 • Buy those magazine pdfs by using In App Purchase feature of android/ios

+Note: This app is just a draft, did not aim profit.

 ©ihsanktmr

 <br>